jaden-yejun-lee/Infected/README.md

 The "Progress Notes" file also displays the development process I went through and what I accomplished during each work session.

 Infected was my first project working with Unreal Engine and it mainly served as an introductory project for me to get used to the different capabilites of Unreal Engine as well as the resources it offers.
-This project was based on SmartPoly's tutorial.
+Credit to SmartPoly.